Away With The Steiners

 The Kingdom of Saudi Arabia is a Middle Eastern country that makes up the vast majority of the Arabian Peninsula.
 In other words, it’s huge!

-It’s not the most common tourist destination to head for with kids but I am going to tell you about how we found it a truly great – and incredibly hospitable – travel destination that was perfect for a road trip adventure…
+Albeit it is not the most common tourist destination to head for with kids.
+But I am going to tell you about how we found it a truly great – and incredibly hospitable – travel destination that was perfect for a road trip adventure…

 Joining in an auction at the bazaar in Riyadh (our first day in Riyadh; no probs!).